Gravitationally Induced UV Completion of an $O(N)$ Scalar Theory: Fixed-point and perturbations

 where $h_i\in\{u_0,x_0,\lambda,g,f_1,w\}$ and $\theta$ denotes a critical exponent.
 For the fixed point eq.~(\ref{FPbello}) with the plus sign we find a set of critical exponents that contains the canonical values $\theta=0$, $\theta=2$, and $\theta=4$, as well as two additional non-trivial exponents, denoted by $\theta_5$ and $\theta_6$, which depend on $w_\ast$.
 Figures~\ref{plottheta2} and \ref{plottheta1} show $\theta_5$ and $\theta_6$ as functions of $w_\ast$ for representative values of $N$.
 The exponent $\theta_5$ is always positive and typically of order $\theta_5\simeq 2$.
 By contrast, $\theta_6$ crosses zero at a value $w_\ast=\bar w_\ast(N)$.
 For instance, for $N=4$ one finds $\theta_6>0$ for $w_\ast\gtrsim 0.6$.
 In the following we focus on the parameter region $w_\ast>\bar w_\ast(N)$, for which both non-trivial exponents are positive and the fixed point is UV-attractive in all directions relevant for the UV completion mechanism discussed in Sec.~\ref{sectionbeta}.

 Inspecting the corresponding eigenvectors, the exponent $\theta=4$ is associated with the $u_0$ direction, whereas the remaining eigendirections are non-trivial superpositions in the $(x_0,\lambda,g,f_1,w)$ subspace.
 Nevertheless, their projections show that the most relevant deformation has a dominant component along the Newton coupling $g$.
 This indicates that the UV scaling regime is largely controlled by the gravitational sector.
 The marginal and near-marginal eigendirections are also dominated by the gravitational sector but with subleading admixtures of $\lambda$ and $f_1$.
-In particular, the fixed point breaks the classical marginality of $f_1$ and renders it relevant.
-At linear order, $\lambda$ is marginal in the fixed-point regime; beyond linear order it acquires logarithmic corrections, corresponding to a marginally (ir)relevant behavior.
-In the parameter region $w_\ast>\bar w_\ast(N)$, the fixed point is UV-attractive in the sense required for the UV completion mechanism described above.
-Since the existence of the plus-sign fixed point requires $N>1$, the singularity can be removed only for an $O(N)$ multiplet with at least two scalar fields.
+In particular, the fixed point breaks the classical marginality of $f_1$ and renders it relevant:

+where $a_1$ and $a_2$ are two free coefficients.
+At linear order, $\lambda$ is marginal in the fixed-point regime; beyond linear order it acquires logarithmic corrections, corresponding to a marginally (ir)relevant behavior: